Liver Health

 Learn More

-How long after quitting alcohol will my liver improve?
+How long after quitting will my liver improve?

-Liver enzymes (ALT, AST) often improve within 4–6 weeks.
-Fatty liver can begin reversing within 2–4 weeks of abstinence.
-Fibrosis improvement takes longer — months to years — and depends on the extent of damage.
-In some patients with alcohol-related cirrhosis, sustained abstinence leads to significant improvement in liver function over 6–12 months.
+Enzyme levels (ALT, AST, GGT) often improve within 4–6 weeks.
+Liver fat can begin reducing within 2–4 weeks of abstinence.
+Fibrosis improvement takes longer — months to years — and depends on the extent of existing damage.
+In alcohol-related cirrhosis, sustained abstinence can lead to measurable improvement in liver function over 6–12 months, sometimes enough to reclassify patients to a better Child-Pugh class.
+Track your progress by uploading labs regularly.

 Is non-alcoholic beer safe with fatty liver?

-True 0.0% non-alcoholic beer is generally safe.
-However, some products labeled "non-alcoholic" contain up to 0.5% alcohol by volume — check the label carefully.
-If you have cirrhosis, even trace amounts matter.
-The bigger concern for fatty liver is the calorie and carbohydrate content — some NA beers are high in both, which doesn't help weight management.
+True 0.0% non-alcoholic beer is generally safe from an alcohol perspective.
+However, verify the label carefully — some products labeled "non-alcoholic" contain up to 0.5% alcohol by volume, which matters for cirrhosis patients.
+The bigger concern for fatty liver is calorie and carbohydrate content — some NA beers are surprisingly high in both.
+If you're choosing NA beer as a substitute, treat it like any other packaged food: check the nutritional content.

 → Start Tracking Free